 Employment laws in Georgia are constantly changing.
 Consider speaking to a Georgia employment law attorney if you have questions about your specific situation.

-If you have concerns about signing an at-will agreement, suspect that you fit into an exception, or just need clarification about the law, you should talk to an experienced Georgia employment attorney.
-You can start dealing with your employment dispute by getting a free attorney match.
+If you have concerns about signing an at-will agreement, suspect that you fit into an exception, or just need clarification about the law, you should talk to an experienced employment attorney in Georgia.
+An attorney can not only explain how the state's employment laws apply to you, but also provide personalized legal advice on how to proceed.

 Contact a qualified attorney.